einomi/frontenso-11ty-starter/README.md

 ```

 <b>Attention!</b> Please use this feature with caution as it may bloat the final `HTML` file.
 Inlining images could be a good approach if the file is quite small, in other cases prefer `{% image %}` tag.

+## Examples

+For code examples, please refer to `src/index.njk`.

+To see them live, open the index page in the browser by running `npm start` and going to http://localhost:9000

 ## Useful links